 Will there be an extra cost for me?

-No, the change is covered by the existing rubbish charges.
+No, all changes are covered by the existing waste service charges.

 How can I find more information?